H3licopter/beanstalk/DEV_NOTES.md

 ## GENERAL
-- full expressions need to be supported in sceneheads
+- full expressions need to be supported in sceneheads.
+Code gen only needs to happen if eval expression returns an expression rather than literal.
 - Other datatypes can be inserted directly into scenes.
 Raw strings, numbers, even collections should have a default behaviour etc.
 - Add in memory safety net for recursive function calls, or use a better pattern e.g tail call recursion.